utah-cs4470-sp21/jpl/assignment3/README.md

 assignment, we won't be dealing with transparency, so you can always use `1.0` for the alpha channel.

-If can play around with the [Google color picker][color-picker] to look up RGB colors.
-The RGB values are on the left, though keep in mind that these are using a scale of 0 to 255 whereas JPL uses a scale from 0.0 to 1.0.
+You can play around with the [Google color picker][color-picker] to look up RGB colors.
+The RGB values are on the left, though keep in mind that these are using a scale of 0 to 255 whereas JPL uses a scale from 0.0 to 1.0, so you'll have to do a bit of math to convert between the two representations.

 [color-picker]: https://www.google.com/search?q=color+picker